talwat/blog/docs/posts/this-blog.md

 This method is the cleanest I have found so far, so I will continue using it.

-Feel free to look at all the code yourself [here](https://github.com/talwat/blog).
+Feel free to look at all the [code for the blog](https://github.com/talwat/blog) yourself.

 ## Why not use something such as Wordpress?